bitsacm/learning-articles/CP1.md

 find out the answer, and submit the answer (not the code).

 Sometimes it takes time to get used to online judges and Project Euler can help you easily start.
-But I recommend that if you choose to solve problems on Project Euler, do it only when starting out.
+But if you choose to solve problems on Project Euler, do it only when starting out.
-It has advanced problems as well, but I think solving problems on online judges will help you learn faster and is a better use of your time.
+It has advanced problems as well, but solving problems on online judges will help you learn faster and is a better use of your time.

 You should stick to just one (or maybe two) online judges when you start.